Category

 Read More

-The other day I received a phone call from a dairyman who said he was attempting to “Feed from the waste stream” and he sent in two samples.
-The first sample was mixed juice pressings, which consisted of a random assortment of spinach, cucumbers, ginger, carrots, apples and more, and the second sample was citrus...
+The other day I received a phone call from a dairyman who said he was attempting to feed from the waste stream and he sent in two samples.
+The first sample was mixed juice pressings, which consisted of a random assortment of spinach, cucumbers, ginger, carrots, apples and more.
+The second sample was citrus pulp,...

 Read More